UNCLASSIFIED (U)

 (2) (U) A prior notification of intent to revoke a visa would not be practicable if, for instance, you do not know the whereabouts of the individual, or if the individual's departure is believed to be imminent.
 In cases where the individual can be contacted and travel is not imminent, prior notice of intent to revoke the visa is normally required, unless you have reason to believe that a notice of this type would prompt the individual to attempt immediate travel to the United States.

 c.
 (U) If the Individual Possesses Another Valid U.S. Visa: When you have taken action to revoke a visa, you should determine whether the individual holds another current U.S. visa in the same or another passport.
-You should proceed to revoke that visa as well, if the grounds for revoking the first visa apply to any other visa the individual may hold, or if independent grounds for revocation apply.
-In the latter case, you must, if practicable, give the individual an opportunity to rebut or overcome that ground(s) of ineligibility.
+You should revoke that visa as well, if the grounds for revoking the first visa apply to any other visa the individual may hold, or if independent grounds for revocation apply.
+In the latter case, if practicable, give the individual an opportunity to rebut or overcome that ground(s) of ineligibility.

 d.
 Unavailable